da-faysal/course_keyword_prediction/readme.md

 #### This script predicts the "keyword" of a course from its title using logistic regression.
 This is a multiclass classification problem.
+First of all, install pipreqsnb using "pip install pipreqsnb" and issue command "pipreqsnb ." to install libraries from the .ipynb file.